llmang/llmango/README.md

 ## What It Does

 Organizes LLM queries into Goals, Solutions, and Prompts.
 Focus on outcomes, not prompts.
-Built from frustrations in [Lang Goo](https://langgoo.com).

 - **Goals**: Define the result.
 - **Solutions**: Ways to get there, with canary testing.